When is Valencian Community Day?

 How long until Valencian Community Day?

 |This holiday next takes place in 140 Days.|

 |Anniversary of King James I of Aragons capture of the city from the Moors in 1238|

 Celebrated annually on 9 October, this is a public holiday in the Valenciana region of Spain.
 Valencia is the principal city in the region.

-Known as 'Día de la Comunidad Valenciana', this holiday commemorates the capture of the city of Valencia from Moorish forces in 1238 by King James I of Aragon
+Known as 'Día de la Comunidad Valenciana', this holiday commemorates the capture of the city of Valencia from Moorish forces in 1238 by King James I of Aragon.

-Founded as Valencia by the Romans, the city has passed from Christian to Moorish control from the 8th century to the 13th century.
+Founded as Valencia by the Romans, the city passed from Christian to Moorish control from the 8th century to the 13th century.

-Whilst many people from different religions were allowed to stay, Fifty thousand Moors were forced to leave.
+Whilst many people from different religions were allowed to stay, fifty thousand Moors were forced to leave.
 After the Christian victory the city was divided between the forces who had participated in the conquest.

-James granted the city new charters of law (known as the Furs of Valencia).
-The changes brought by James redefined the city and the region in many ways, forming the basis of the character and key traditions of the Valencian regions.
+James granted the city new charters of law (known as the 'Furs of Valencia').
+The changes brought by James redefined the city and the region in many ways, forming the basis of the character and key traditions of the Valencian region.

 The Valencian region gained full autonomy within Spain in 1982.